jonro2955/odin_foundations_1_git_test/readme.md

-This is Jonathan's first git project!
+This is the first project in The Odin Project's Foundations program.
+The purpose of this project is simply to set up a github account, create a new repository, and make changes to it using git on the local machine's cammand line.